karl-cheung/gulp-multipage-app/README.md

 ## Contribution

-If you have good ideas or Suggestions, please talk to me about the issue or a pull request.
+If you have good ideas or Suggestions, please talk to me about the issue.